KarelZe/edu/maschinelles-lernen/01_self_test.md

   * By applying the "searle set of identies" \( $$(\boldsymbol{I}+\boldsymbol{A} \boldsymbol{B})^{-1} \boldsymbol{A}=\boldsymbol{A}(\boldsymbol{I}+\boldsymbol{B} \boldsymbol{A})^{-1})$$ we get:
   * $$\boldsymbol{w}^{*}=\underbrace{\left(\boldsymbol{\Phi}^{T} \boldsymbol{\Phi}+\lambda \boldsymbol{I}\right)^{-1}}_{d \times d \text { matrix inversion }} \boldsymbol{\Phi}^{T} \boldsymbol{y}=\boldsymbol{\Phi}^{T} \underbrace{\left(\Phi \Phi^{T}+\lambda \boldsymbol{I}\right)^{-1}}_{N \times N \text { matrix inversion }} \boldsymbol{y}$$
   * The kernelized version is then given by: $$\boldsymbol{w}^{*}=\boldsymbol{\Phi}^{T} \underbrace{(\boldsymbol{K}+\lambda \boldsymbol{I})^{-1} \boldsymbol{y}}_{\alpha}=\mathbf{\Phi}^{T} \boldsymbol{\alpha}$$
-* Study the kernel properties, where is symmetry relevant?
+* Study the kernel properties where is symmetry relevant?
 Where and why is positive definiteness of matrix important?
-  * Inner products are symmetric and strictly positive definite. \(see [here.](https://ocw.mit.edu/courses/sloan-school-of-management/15-097-prediction-machine-learning-and-statistics-spring-2012/lecture-notes/MIT15_097S12_lec13.pdf)\) Thus, a function substituting the product aka kernel has to fullfill the same properties.
+  * Inner products are symmetric and strictly positive definite. \(see [here.](https://ocw.mit.edu/courses/sloan-school-of-management/15-097-prediction-machine-learning-and-statistics-spring-2012/lecture-notes/MIT15_097S12_lec13.pdf)\) Thus, a function substituting the product aka kernel has to fulfillthe same properties.
-* What is the impact of changing $$\sigma$$ in a RBF kernel?
+* What is the impact of changing $$\sigma$$ in an RBF kernel?
   * Recall the RBF kernel is given by $$k(\boldsymbol{x}, \boldsymbol{y})=\exp \left(-\frac{\|\boldsymbol{x}-\boldsymbol{y}\|^{2}}{2 \sigma^{2}}\right)$$.
   * If the distance between $$\boldsymbol{x}- \boldsymbol{y}$$is large, $$\exp$$will be small, this means training observations $$\boldsymbol{x}$$will hardly play any role in the prediction of  test observation $$\boldsymbol{y}$$.
   * The $$\sigma$$now controls the width of the neighbourhood or the variance of the Gaussian density.